-This part of the seller’s guide contains ideas for ways that you can prepare your property to be on the market.
+Here are some ideas for ways that you can prepare your property to be on the market.
 If you are moving as a part of the process as well, there are a few things to consider about how to orchestrate everything.

 First, let’s go over the things that don’t actually make financial sense.
 Many remodels and renovations cost more than you can recoup during the sale, and simply aren’t worth it.

-According to Remodeling Magazine, who has been tracking the national average of cost and return on remodels prior to selling a home, the top offenders are: Bathroom and Kitchen remodels or additions, Master Suite Additions, and Backyard Patios.
+According to Remodeling Magazine, who has been tracking the national average of cost and return on remodels prior to selling a home, the top offenders are: Bathroom and Kitchen remodels or additions, Primary (Master) Suite Additions, and Backyard Patios.
 Depending on the materials, these projects typically only offer about 50-60% return on your money.

 There are a few times when this general rule might not be true.
 For example, if the remodel might uncover and fix a major condition issue, such as water damage, an active leak, or some kind of other pest infestation.
 Another example is if you or someone you know can do the work for free or reduced cost.
 Still, it’s important to really weigh out the costs/benefits before starting any major projects.